Here’s a question from Emma:

 Have a think about that while we talk through the next bit.

 Now, it’s a fairly safe bet that the reason you haven’t received another order from this store fits into one of the categories above.
 The tricky thing is working out which one.
 You just don’t have enough information to be sure of what’s going on.

-So I’m going to lay out two routes for getting out of this situation – direct and indirect.
+So I’m going to lay out two routes for handling this.

 Both involve making contact with the store.
 If you’re not up for that, the only other option is to cross your fingers and hope another order comes your way, one day.